 Sometimes a gas line can be damaged when there is construction machinery working in the vicinity of the property or home.

 Regularly inspecting the appliances that use gas is the most efficient way to ensure their performance as well as assess their condition.
-It allows the defective parts to be detected and prevent leaks.
+It allows the defective parts to be detected and prevents leaks.

 Indoor leaks can go undetected especially if the gas is carbon monoxide and carbon dioxide.
 Installing a gas alarm in an open space can prove very beneficial.
 Early detection and monitoring can significantly reduce gas leaks whether at home or a commercial establishment.